About PATH to Reading

-PATH stands for Perception Attention Therapy for Harmony.
+PATH stands for Perception Attention Therapy.
 PATH therapy is the only visual and cognitive therapy that remediates the entire range of reading problems and many aspects of brain functioning.
 PATH is a simple computer game that takes 10-15 minutes, 2-3 times per week for 12-16 weeks.

 Who PATH Helps?

 This powerful reading therapy corrects the entire range of reading and attention problems and works with children and adults.
 PATH is being used extensively by people with Dyslexia, Slow Readers, Speech and Language problems, Attention Deficit Disorder (ADD and ADHD), Autism, Traumatic Brain Injuries, and Post-Traumatic Stress, and the aging brain.
 These populations suffer from neurons that are not fully developed, or have been damaged due to trauma or are deteriorating with age.

 Neurobiological research has discovered that children and adults with reading and attention problems have neurons in their brain’s motion-sensitive visual pathways that have not been fully developed, and that tuning these pathways is key to improving reading skills.

 PATH accomplishes this tuning by training the brain to discriminate left-right movement of faint, striped, grayscale patterns that move on varied backgrounds.
 The patterns are designed to activate motion sensitive cells at both early (retinal) and later (cortical) processing levels in the motion pathways.